kchen53/pomodoro_planner/sprint1.md

 ### Back-End:
 * Tasks can be added and removed from a list
 * Starting and ending the timer
+* Running the website locally
+* Setting up a basic API

 ## Completed Issues
+* A home page display
+* Running the website locally
+* Setting up a basic API

 ## Uncompleted Issues and why
+* A display for the tasks
+* A login section
+* A timer display
+* Tasks can be added and removed from a list
+* Starting and ending the timer

+These tasks are uncompleted because we had a hard time connecting golang and angular.
+Also, we need to set up a database for the login and add and remove tasks from a list.
+There are also some components we need to learn how to use so we can create a login section, a display for the tasks, and a timer.